 Provide a Name or CRD Number

-You can enter the representative’s first and last name, however common names can produce several results.
+You can enter the firm’s name or the representative’s first and last name, however, common names can produce several results.
 You will be shown a list of legal names based on the name you input into the BrokerCheck system.
 In this case it helps to know the person’s legal name.
 A better solution is to ask the representative for his or her CRD (Central Registry Depository) number and enter it.

 Check the Summary

-This page contains information about the exams he has passed, the firms that have held his licenses, and whether he has any disclosures on his record.
+This page contains information about the exams he has passed, the firms that have held his licenses, and whether the individual has any disclosures on his record.
 Your primary interest should be disclosure events.
 Does he have any?
 Are they open or closed?
 How were they resolved?